eqdb/eqdb-client/README.md

-EqDB HTTP API client
+QEDb HTTP API client
 ====================
-This library provides auto-generated client code for the EqDB JSON-over-HTTP API.
+This library provides auto-generated client code for the QEDb JSON-over-HTTP API.